ha5il/Electrical-Performance-Analyzer/README.md

 ## Future Developments

 ### Firmata can be continued...
 There are some standards to be followed to build Firmata based app and code on Arduino.
-Yes, this will make everything real-time including the dynamic graph feature.
+Yes, this will make everything real-time including the dynamic graph feature that can be directly viewed on any Bluetooth enabled device.

 ### Warning operator before instability
 As data is sent to server from n number of motors, whenever the same kind performance of issue is detected by Arduino which had created instability, the operator can be warned to not to go inside such zone.